 - 4. Install and configure the NEN software.
-See Install a New Standalone NEN.
-(This is the procedure for installing a new NEN standalone installation, but the steps are the same whether you are installing a new standalone NEN or upgrading an existing NEN.
+See Install a New Standalone NEN for 2.3.10.
+(This is the procedure for installing a new NEN 2.2.x standalone installation, but the steps are the same whether you are installing a new standalone NEN or upgrading an existing NEN.
 In the NEN upgrade procedure, you will have uninstalled the previous NEN by this step and must install the new NEN release.) - 5.
 Set the NEN to runlevel 1 and restore the NEN database that you copied from the PCE primary data node: